Grzybek Reviews

 When giving recommendations, I try to avoid headlamps that run this cell configuration.

-• By using AAAs, one will need to keep purchasing them, which can get very expensive in the long run.
-The cost to recharge a li-ion cell is close to nothing.
+• By using AAAs, instead of recharging, you need to keep buying them, which can get very expensive in the long run.
+The cost to recharge a li-ion cells is close to nothing.

 • As far as weight goes, a 18650 Li-ion cell carries the equivalent capacity of 7 AAAs, but weights as much as 4 of them.

-• In case a high output is needed for a short period of time, li-ion cells can discharge a much higher current than any alkaline cells.
+• In case high output is needed for a short period of time, li-ion cells can discharge a much higher current than any alkaline cells, making them more versatile.

 Below is a runtime grapth of a Skilhunt H03 (Sanyo GA 18650) in blue and a Petzl Tactkka+ (3xAAA) in red.